Free-Order Online Selection for k-Systems: Introduction

-However, most previous work on $k$-systems has focused on their algorithmic applications, mainly in the analysis of greedy and submodular maximization algorithms.
-As a result, these systems are well understood from a performance-guarantee perspective but much less from a combinatorial one.
-In particular, their basic structural properties have not been studied in a systematic way.
+Most previous work on $k$-systems has been motivated by algorithmic applications, notably the analysis of greedy procedures and the approximation of submodular maximization over independence systems.
+Consequently, $k$-systems are well understood from the viewpoint of performance guarantees, while their purely combinatorial structure has received comparatively less attention.

+Two closely related combinatorial optimization problems are \emph{matroid $k$-parity} and \emph{$k$-uniform matroid matching}, introduced by Lee, Sviridenko, and Vondrák~\cite{lee2013matroid} and studied further in subsequent work.
+The special case $k=2$ recovers the classical matroid parity and matroid matching problems, introduced by Lawler~\cite{Lawler1971} and Lovász~\cite{Lovasz1980}.
+From an algorithmic viewpoint, the maximum feasible set in either problem extends the notion of a maximum feasible set in a $k$-matchoid; from an oracle viewpoint, these models are strictly more general (see Huang and Ward~\cite{HuangWard2023} and references therein).
+From the perspective of independence systems, both can also be viewed as generalizations of $k$-matchoids.
+They are contained in the class of $k$-extendible systems, but we do not otherwise elaborate on their precise location within the hierarchy above.